Tableau Server Hardware Performance Tuning

 Tableau Server Configuration

 For this reason, it is common to isolate the Backgrounder processes on separate server nodes to ensure that VizQL is not adversely starved, affecting rendering performance and user interaction experience.
-Conversely, this separation also allows for increasing VizQL processes and resources to influence performance directly.
+This separation also allows for increasing VizQL processes and resources to influence performance directly.
 If you are new to Tableau Server processes, check out the overview of each Tableau Server process or the Scalability Whitepaper for a more in-depth discussion of process interplay.

 Due to the row-level security and included live update capability, the design does not include extracts, so in our case, isolation of Tableau Server Backgrounders is not a consideration for the server configuration strategy.
 This application is also not positioned as a mission-critical component, so a multi-node High Availability (HA) design with cluster failover is unnecessary.
 For reference, if you are curious about other scenarios, check out the Tableau Performance Tuning overview of Tableau Server Performance considerations and scenario configurations.